 Configuring a tag restriction is a multi-step process: You first create the tag and add/apply it to machines.
-Then, you add the restriction to the Application Group or the desktop.
+Then, you add the restriction to the application group or the desktop.

 Create and apply the tag:

-To add a tag restriction to an Application Group:
+To add a tag restriction to an application group:

-To change or remove the tag restriction on an Application Group:
+To change or remove the tag restriction on an application group:

 To add a tag restriction to a desktop:

-To change or remove the tag restriction on a Delivery Group:
+To change or remove the tag restriction on a delivery group:

 Cautions when working with tags

-Red is used as a restriction on the following Application Groups.
-Adding this tag might make the selected machines available to launch applications in this Application Group.”
+Red is used as a restriction on the following application groups.
+Adding this tag might make the selected machines available to launch applications in this application group.”
 You can then confirm or cancel adding that tag to those additional machines.

-|When an application has been added to||These machines in the selected Delivery Groups are considered for launch|
+|When an application has been added to||These machines in the selected delivery groups are considered for launch|

-|One Application Group with no tag restriction||Any machine|
+|One application group with no tag restriction||Any machine.|

-|One Application Group with tag restriction A||Machines that have tag A applied|
+|One application group with tag restriction A||Machines that have tag A applied.|

-|Two Application Groups, one with tag restriction A and the other with tag restriction B||Machines that have tag A and tag B; if none are available, then machines that have tag A or tag B|
+|Two application groups, one with tag restriction A and the other with tag restriction B||Machines that have tag A and tag B. If none is available, then machines that have tag A or tag B.|

-|Two Application Groups, one with tag restriction A and the other with no tag restriction||Machines that have tag A; if none are available, then any machine|
+|Two application groups, one with tag restriction A and the other with no tag restriction||Machines that have tag A. If none is available, then any machine.|

 If you used a tag restriction in a machine restart schedule, any changes you make that affect tag applications or restrictions affect the next machine restart cycle.
 It does not affect any restart cycles that is in progress while the changes are being made.